-Deborah H. Quazzo, age 55, has served as a member of the Board since January 6, 2011, and she is also a member of the Audit Committee and the Nominating and Corporate Governance Committee.
-She is the Managing Partner of GSV Advisors, a merchant bank providing advisory and investment services to the education and business services sectors, and has been in this position since April 2009.
-She was co-founder and President of ThinkEquity Partners, an investment bank from 2001 until 2007, when it was acquired by London-based Panmure Gordon, and she served on the Board of Directors of Panmure Gordon from March 2007 to October 2008.
+Deborah H. Quazzo, age 56, has served as a member of the Board since January 6, 2011, and she is also a member of the Audit Committee and the Nominating and Corporate Governance Committee.
+Ms. Quazzo is the Managing Partner of GSV Acceleration, an early stage venture capital fund focused on investment in learning and talent technology companies, and has been in this position since June 2016.
+From April 2009 until June 2016, she was the Managing Partner of GSV Advisors, a merchant bank providing advisory and investment services to the education and business services sectors.
+She was co-founder and President of ThinkEquity Partners, an investment bank from 2001 until 2007, when it was acquired by London-based Panmure Gordon, and served on the Board of Directors of Panmure Gordon from March 2007 to October 2008.
 Prior to 2001, she was Managing Director of the Investment Banking Division of Merrill Lynch & Co., and previously held positions with JP Morgan.
-She is also an active investor in education technologies companies.
-Ms. Quazzo holds a B.A. from Princeton University and a MBA from Harvard Business School.
+She is also an active Board member for Degreed and Lightneer.
+She holds a B.A. from Princeton University and a M.B.A. from Harvard Business School.